wazo-communication/developers.wazo.io/docs/plugins/ui/deploy.md

 displayed_sidebar: pluginsSidebar
 ---

-# Deploying your Plugin
+# Deployment

-As previously mentioned, plugins must be hosted on your own infrastructure.
+Plugins must be hosted on your own infrastructure.
 This gives you full control over the technologies you use and when to update your plugin(s).

 ## Where to Deploy

-You can deploy your plugin/app anywhere.
+You can deploy your plugin anywhere.
 But it's important to make the plugin accessible publicly from the web.
-Otherwise, the features of your plugin will not be visible to users.
+Otherwise, the features of your plugin will not be visible to your clients.

 ## CORS Enabled